Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/Readme.md

 * Calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.

-* Calculated the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.
+* Calculated the quartiles and IQR and quantitatively determined if there are any potential outliers across all four treatment regimens.

-* Using Matplotlib, generated a [box and whisker plot](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Images/final_tumor_reg_box.png) of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style.
+* Using Matplotlib, generated a [box and whisker plot](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Images/final_tumor_reg_box.png) of the final tumor volume for all four treatment regimens and highlighted any potential outliers in the plot by changing their color and style.

-* Selected a mouse that was treated with Capomulin and generate a [line plot](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Images/capomulin_l509_line.png) of tumor volume vs. time point for that mouse.
+* Selected a mouse that was treated with Capomulin and generated a [line plot](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Images/capomulin_l509_line.png) of tumor volume vs. time point for that mouse.

 * Generated a [scatter plot](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Images/tumor_weight_scatter.png) of mouse weight versus average tumor volume for the Capomulin treatment regimen.

 * Calculated the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
-Ploted the [linear regression](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Images/linear_regression.png) model on top of the previous scatter plot.
+Plotted the [linear regression](https://github.com/Chahnaz-Kbaisi/Python-Matplotlib-Pymaceuticals/blob/main/Images/linear_regression.png) model on top of the previous scatter plot.

 ## Observations and Insights